 Dual Enrollment and Early Admissions both lead to a college grade on a college transcript and help students fulfill their high school graduation requirements.
 Dual Enrollment students pay tuition costs, while Early Admissions students pay tuition and fees.
 Early Admission courses include RACC's online and campus-based courses.
 Dual Enrollment and Early Admissions allow students to earn college credit while still in high school, though there are distinct differences between the two programs.

 SOAR, on the other hand, is college credit for programs of study completed at one of the Career Technology Centers.
 SOAR credits are earned by submitting transcripts to RACC for evaluation.
 However, SOAR credits are free except for a small posting fee.
 Some students, with the right planning with advisors and high school guidance counselors, can earn a semester or more of credits before graduating from high school.
+Course pre-requisites don’t apply to SOAR credits being brought in by articulation.
 Read on for more information about these programs.

 The Berks County Technical Academy is a unique partnership among Reading Area Community College, Berks Career and Technology Center (BCTC) and Reading Muhlenberg Career and Technology Center (RMCTC).
 The Technical Academy offers students a pathway for developing advanced skills and college credits toward an associate and/or bachelor's degree while still in high school at no cost.
 Three programs are available to students: Healthcare, Engineering Technology, and Business and Information Technology.
 The full list of classes for each program can be found in this brochure.